MechanicalRabbit/FunSQL.jl/test/clauses.md

 # SQL Clauses

-    using FunSQL: AS, ID, LITERAL, FROM, SELECT, WHERE, render
+    using FunSQL: AS, ID, LIT, FROM, SELECT, WHERE, render

 The syntactic structure of a SQL query is represented as a tree of `SQLClause` objects.
 Different types of clauses are created by specialized constructors